merci-libre/python-sat/readme.md

 ```

 ## External Python VENV or using system packages.

+To install this package within the python VENV, you can use the VENV tools within
+your specific python venv directory.

+# System Packages
 If you are on Arch Linux, or another distribution which
 requires external python libraries to be installed with
 the system Package Manager, please install the following